sammcj/smcleod/content/posts/2023-11-26-llm-intro/index.md

 ---
 title: "Introduction to AI and Large Language Models (LLMs)"
 author: "Sam McLeod"
-description: 'A high level intro to LLMs that I'm writing for a few friends that are new to the concept.
-It is far from complete, definitely contains some errors and is a work in progress.'
+description: "A high level intro to LLMs that I'm writing for a few friends that are new to the concept.
+It is far from complete, definitely contains some errors and is a work in progress."
 categories: [ Tech, AI, LLM, WIP ]
 keywords: ["tech", "ai", "llm", "wip"]
 date: "2023-11-27T09:00:00Z"